th3gundy/BH-Downloader/README.md

 # Black Hat brifiengs document downloader script

 This script used for Blackhat meterials download.
 Give Blackhat brifieng main url as parameter and sit back.
+Its multiprocessing (Thread pool), on defult work with 8 process

 # Usage
 ````